LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/AppleBusinessChatAuthentication/apple-business-chat-auth.md

 }
 ```

-### Recieving an Apple Authentication Response from a Consumer
+### Receiving an Apple Authentication Response from a Consumer

 After the consumer submits their Apple Auth details in the form, the Apple Auth response is delivered to LiveEngage using [Conversational Metadata](messaging-agent-sdk-conversation-metadata-guide.html).